Design Strategy | Circular Economy | Product-as-a-Service

 • Self-Identity: We define who we are through our tools.

-• Control: Owning a home feels like having absolute freedom to modify it.
+• Control: Owning hardware feels like absolute freedom to modify it.

-• Investment: The time we spend customizing our settings creates a “bond” with the hardware.
+• Investment: The time spent customizing creates a deep bond with the object.

-1. For High-Identity Products (like computers): We need to create Modular Architectures that allow for deep personalization (like swap in Data Modules) within a circular loop.
+• For High-Identity Products: Create Modular Architectures that allow for deep personalization (like swappable data modules) while maintaining the core hardware within a circular loop.

-2. For Utility-First Products (like waste bins): We must focus on Higiene-as-a-Service, designing for extreme durability, standardized maintenance, and seamless integration into the service infrastructure.
+• For Utility-First Products: Focus on Hygiene-as-a-Service, designing for extreme durability, standardized maintenance, and seamless integration into existing infrastructure.

 • Bocken, N. M., et al. (2016).
 Product design and business model strategies for a circular economy.
 Journal of Industrial and Production Engineering.